-Public water systems, including small community water systems, often provide a more reliable drinking water source than privately-owned domestic wells.
+Public water systems often provide a more reliable drinking water source than privately-owned domestic wells.
 Therefore, permanent solutions may include facilitating the connection of impacted well users to a nearby water system when all parties are interested in that option.
 When funds are available, the County may provide technical and financial support for other permanent solutions, including troubleshooting and/or retrofitting wells and pumps, drilling new, deeper wells or installing water treatment systems.

-k.
+d.
 Funding Solutions for Domestic Wells